learn-co-students/module-2-code-challenge-nyc04-seng-ft-071220-module-2-code-challenge---late-show-1598646907/README.md

 ### 1. Appearance Model
+[X] Create an Appearance model and adjust macros for Guest and Episode

 To log that a specific Guest appeared on a certain Episode, we need to create the Appearance model. **Make the necessary updates to the schema and models** so that: